thkoch2001/tvlfyi_depot/web/tvl/blog/2024-02-tvix-update.md

 ## Catchables / tryEval

-As you may know, Nix has a limited exception system for dealing with user-generated errors: `builtins.tryEval` can be used to detect if an expression fails (if `builtins.throw` or `assert` are used to generate it).
+Nix has a limited exception system for dealing with user-generated errors:
+`builtins.tryEval` can be used to detect if an expression fails (if `builtins.throw` or `assert` are used to generate it).
 This feature requires extra support in any Nix implementation, as errors may not necessarily cause the Nix program to abort.

-The C++ Nix implementation just reuses the C++ language-provided Exception system for `builtins.tryEval` which Tvix can't (even if Rust had an equivalent system):
+The C++ Nix implementation reuses the C++ language-provided Exception system for `builtins.tryEval` which Tvix can't (even if Rust had an equivalent system):

 In C++ Nix the runtime representation of the program in execution corresponds to the Nix expression tree of the relevant source files.
 This means that an exception raised in C++ code will automatically bubble up correctly since the C++ and Nix call stacks are equivalent to each other.

 Tvix compiles the Nix expressions to a byte code program which may be mutated by extra optimization rules (for example, we hope to eliminate as many thunks as possible in the future).
-This means that such a correspondence between Nix and the (in this case) VM runtime is not guaranteed.
+This means that such a correspondence between the state of the runtime and the original Nix code is not guaranteed.

 Previously, `builtins.tryEval` (which is implemented in Rust and can access VM internals) just allowed the VM to recover from certain kinds of errors.
-This proved to be insufficient as it [blew up as soon as a `builtins.tryEval`-ed thunk is forced again][tryeval-infrec]–extra bookkeeping was needed.
-As a solution, we now store thunk evaluation errors that can be recovered from as `Value::Catchable` which mitigates this problem.
+This proved to be insufficient as it [blew up as soon as a `builtins.tryEval`-ed thunk is forced again][tryeval-infrec] – extra bookkeeping was needed.
+As a solution, we now store recoverable errors as a separate runtime value type.

 As you can imagine, storing evaluation failures as "normal" values quickly leads to all sorts of bugs because most VM/builtins code is written with only ordinary values like attribute sets, strings etc. in mind.

 While ironing those out, we made sure to supplement those fixes with as many test cases for `builtins.tryEval` as possible.
 This will hopefully prevent any regressions if or rather when we touch this system again.
-We already have some ideas for replacing the `Catchable` value type with a cleaner representation.
+We already have some ideas for replacing the `Catchable` value type with a cleaner representation, but first we want to pin down all the unspoken behaviour.

 ## String contexts